 Our challenges are many – Fundamentally, how to use visual design to transform a UK traditional concept to China and avoid credibility issue?
 How to adapt duo-language at the same time avoiding the readability issue and massive printing cost?
 It required us to remain the original symbol for the logo at the same time enhancing its visual adaptability for various context in a traditional Chinese environment.

 After exploring the history of The Boodles Challenge, we repositioning the visual style from ‘Casual & Luxury’ to ‘Formal-Casual’.
 By analysing the idea behind the original, we find a way to remain the original symbol, at the same time, give adaptability to its visual style and language in order to suit Chinese traditional environment.
 By applying better constructed typography in duel languages, conceptualised photography and redesigning the brand mark, we manage to present the client with an overall product of higher quality.

-We remain the diamond shape from The Boodles logo and developed it further with due language typeface, conveys a feel of elite, luxury and sporty.
+We remain the diamond shape from The Boodles logo and developed it further with due language typeface, conveys a feel of quality and exclusive and premium.

 To reduce the first-contact feeling of visual weight, the stationery items were much less loaded with vivid visuals.
 We took a more elegant approach and created all pieces by ductile paper.